Tour starts on every single MONDAY between March 25th and October 21st.

-Join us for the two-weeks ''All Spain & Northern Portugal'' tour – 14 days to explore the incredible natural and cultural diversity of Spain and northern Portugal.
-You will see the hot and passionate Andalusia, the beautiful cities of the Mediterranean coast and the green and windy northern Spain.
+Join us for the two-weeks ''All Spain & Northern Portugal'' tour - 14 days to explore the incredible natural and cultural diversity of Spain and northern Portugal.
+You will see the hot and passionate Andalusia, the beautiful cities of the Mediterranean coast, and the green yet windy regions of northern Spain.

-Seville, Granada, Valencia, Barcelona, Zaragoza, San Sebastian, Oviedo, Lugo, La Coruña, Santiago de Compostella, Vigo, Viana do Castelo, Braga, Oporto, Salamanca – pretty much you are about to visit all the ''main'', most unique and intresting places in Spain and northern Portugal.
+Seville, Granada, Valencia, Barcelona, Zaragoza, San Sebastian, Oviedo, Lugo, La Coruña, Santiago de Compostela, Vigo, Viana do Castelo, Braga, Oporto, Salamanca – you're pretty visiting all the main highlights Spain and northern Portugal has to offer.

-Next, your path lays to the beautiful Mediterranean Coast with the main cities of Valencia and Barcelona - to enjoy their long sandy beaches, to see unusual arquitecture and taste a delicious seafood.
+Next, your path takes you to the beautiful Mediterranean Coast with the main cities of Valencia and Barcelona.
+Enjoy their sandy beaches, unusual architecture and experience delicious, fresh seafood.

-From Barcelona you will relocate to the north of the country to see its amazing top spots - charming San Sebastian with excelent sandy beaches; Bilbao with its world-famous Guggenheim Museum; many small villages, that are typical for this area, like Santillana de Mar and Covadonga; also the National Park 'Picos de Europa'; La Coruna, - the most western city of Spain; and one of main pilgrimage centers in Europe - Santiago de Compostela.
-Also you will see north-western cities like Vigo, Oviedo and a region of Rias Bajas, as well as the beautiful old fishermans town Oporto and its surroundings.
+From Barcelona you will relocate to the north of the country to see its amazing top spots - charming San Sebastian with excellent sandy beaches; Bilbao with its world-famous Guggenheim Museum; many charming small villages that are typical for this area, like Santillana de Mar and Covadonga; the National Park ‘’Picos de Europa’’; La Coruna, - the most western city of Spain; and one of main pilgrimage centers in Europe - Santiago de Compostela.
+You will see north-western cities like Vigo, Oviedo and a region of Rias Bajas, as well as the beautiful old fisherman’s town of Oporto and its surroundings.

-Ancient city of Salamanca will be your last spot before you get back to Madrid - the place where you started from, - after the two weeks of travel and completing the full circle around the Iberian Peninsula.
+The ancient city of Salamanca will be your last spot before heading back to Madrid, your starting point.
+This completes two weeks of travel around the Iberian Peninsula.